Follow along with the video below to see how to install our site as a web app on your home screen.

 Q: What is Algeria’s petrochemicals strategy?

-As I mentioned earlier, Sonatrach already has a petrochemical asset in operation that employs nearly 3,000 people and generates nearly $2bn in sales annually.
+A: As I mentioned earlier, Sonatrach already has a petrochemical asset in operation that employs nearly 3,000 people and generates nearly $2bn in sales annually.

 Petrochemistry is a strategic option for Sonatrach and for Algeria.
 It allows valorizing hydrocarbons, meeting domestic demand for petrochemical products thus reducing the country’s import bill, creating direct and indirect jobs and leading to the creation of small and medium-sized companies in a variety of petrochemical segments (transport, fibers and textile, pharmaceutical industry, hydraulics & building, films & packaging, automotive & shipping).